twang1993/SpatialEntropy/README.md

 ​Figures: High-resolution versions of all manuscript figures.

 2. Getting Started
-​Prerequisites
+​Prerequisites:
 ​Python 3.8+ (with numpy, scipy, pandas, matplotlib, seaborn,math,perlin_noise) ​Optional: Jupyter Notebook (for interactive analysis).

-3. Data and Code Usage
+4. Data and Code Usage
-​Data Files
+Data Files:
 ​Raw Data: Located in the main directory (e.g., ARG_Gene_List.csv, IS_element_List.csv).
 ​Analysis Scripts: located in different folders, each corresponding to different figures in the published manuscript.

-4. Reproducing Manuscript Results
+6. Reproducing Manuscript Results
 Navigate to notebooks/ and run Jupyter notebooks (e.g., VariousLandscape.ipynb).

-5. Citation
+8. Citation
 If you use this code or data, please cite our manuscript:'Spatial entropy drives the maintenance and dissemination of transferable plasmids' by Wenzhi Xue, Juken Hong, Runmeng Zhao, Huaxiong Yao, Yi Zhang, Zhuojun Dai and Teng Wang, pulished in Molecular Systems Biology in 2025.